MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-ADDBBootKey.md

 # Set-ADDBBootKey

 ## SYNOPSIS
 Re-encrypts a ntds.dit file with a new BootKey/SysKey.
-Highly experimental!

 ## SYNTAX